How did Barker & Dobson become one of the largest confectionery manufacturers in Britain?

-Barker & Dobson operated three confectionery shops by this time, and these specialised in confectionery imported from France, Germany and America.
+Barker & Dobson operated three confectionery shops by this time, and these specialised in the sale of imported confectionery from France, Germany and America.

 Jacobson was a great believer in the power of advertising, and bought space in newspapers, and invested in enticing product labels and packaging.

-Barker & Dobson had established a factory and head office at Franklin Place, in the Everton district of Liverpool, by 1914.
+Barker & Dobson established a factory and head office at Franklin Place, in the Everton district of Liverpool, from 1906.

-Barker & Dobson was incorporated as a public company, in order to fund expansion, from 1919.
+Barker & Dobson was incorporated as a public company from 1919 in order to fund expansion.

 Premises had been established at London as well as Liverpool by 1924.